oscbyspro/DiffableTextViews/README.md

 ### ProxyTextField

-A customization point for the UITextField it is base on.
+A customization point for the UITextField it is based on.

 # Styles